techcareerhq/tutor-collective/README.md

 7. Move into the project directory
     `cd tutor-collective`
+8. Install the required libraries for the project `bundle install`
 8. Set up database: `rake db:migrate`
 9. Start the server: `rails s`
 10. Navigate to the site in your browser: localhost:3000